barchart/alerting-service-public/README.md

 JSON-out:

+	An array of "property" objects

+###getOperators

+Returns an array of supported "Operator" objects.

+JSON-in:

+	{
+	}

+JSON-out:

-	An array of "condition" objects
+	An array of "Operator" objects

 ###getPublisherTypes

-Returns a list of all the publishing mechanisms that are currently supported by the alert management system.
-Each alert bas at least one publisher.
-When creating an alert, the "alert_condition_operator_id" must be referenced (see "createAlert" example below).
+Returns an array of supported "PublisherType" objects.

 JSON-in:

 	{
 	}

 JSON-out:

 	An array of "PublisherType" objects